JiaoAlvin/rnn-nas/README.md

 The default env configuration (config/env.json) can be used as-is to search for RNN architectures for the PTB dataset.
 This will consider a population size of 100 architectures and generate 100 offspring architectures for each generation.

+To execute the search, simply run the following: `python run_ptb_search.py`

 Before running, please run `pip install -r requirements.txt` - it is recommended to create an isolated virtual environment first.
 All experiments were run using Anaconda for dependency management.